Brownie Batter Overnight Oats

 - 1 cup old fashioned rolled oats

-- 2 scoops vanilla protein powder
+- 2 scoops (50 grams) protein powder, vanilla or chocolate

 - 2 cups unsweetened vanilla almond milk

 - 2 Tablespoons cocoa powder